RektangularStudios/novellia/README.md

 # Novellia

-The `novellia` microservice exposes REST APIs for interacting with the Novellia Platform.
+The Novellia microservice exposes REST APIs for interacting with the Novellia Platform.
 This is the backend for the [Novellia SDK](https://github.com/RektangularStudios/novellia-sdk).

 Initially, we neglect to create a CLI tool for interaction on the microservice's host.
 A **Postman Collection** (TODO) suffices for manual interaction.